 Q: What is DBCC SHRINKFILE?

-It’s a SQL Server command to reduce the size of data and log files.
+Ans: It’s a SQL Server command to reduce data and log file size.

 Q: When should I use it?